Addressing Challenging Place Recognition Tasks using Generative Adversarial Networks

-Discriminators $D_A$ and $D_B$ work in each domain and try to discriminate between $x_A$, $x_{BA}$ and $x_B$ and $x_{AB}$ respectively.
-We design the discriminator so that it can learn a feature space near the end of the network.
 Fig. \ref{fig:system} provides an overview our set up.
-The generator is each domain translate for the other domain and in each domain there is a discriminator to generate between real and fake images.
-Each generated image is then fed into the other generator to get an image in the original domain.
-The gray lines represent cyclic pixel-wise Mean Squared Error constraint.
+Each generator-discriminator pair works in a single domain: translating from the corresponding domain and differentiating between real and fake images, respectively.
+Each generated image is then fed into the other generator to get an image in the original domain, which forms the cyclic constraint.
+The gray lines represent cyclic pixel-wise Mean Squared Error constraints.